-Most might associate Bartlesville, Oklahoma with the global headquarters of ConocoPhillips and Phillips 66, however this small, but sophisticated Midwestern town also incorporates the twenty-seven acre campus of Oklahoma Wesleyan University.
-Years of college mergers and relocations took place, dating back to the formation of Colorado Springs Bible College in 1910, as the institution evolved into Bartlesville Wesleyan College and then Oklahoma Wesleyan University in 2001 - a name change that occurred when the University expanded to offer graduate degrees.
-Today, enrolling 1,200 plus students, the private, not-for-profit OKWU issues undergraduate and graduate degrees in the fields of Arts and Sciences, Business, Education, Nursing, and Religion and Philosophy.
-While the University has continued to grow forward, it retains its founding evangelical Christian principles that integrate scholarship, character, integrity, servanthood, community, and stewardship.
+Oklahoma Wesleyan University began as Colorado Springs Bible College in 1910 and became Oklahoma Wesleyan University in 2001, a name change that occurred when the university expanded to offer graduate degrees.
+Today, the private, not-for-profit OKWU has continued to move forward, retaining its founding evangelical Christian principles that integrate scholarship, character, integrity, servanthood, community, and stewardship.

 North Central Association of Colleges and Schools, The Higher Learning Commission